 ABOUT RUTH GORING

-Ruth Goring’s author-illustrator debut picture book, Picturing God, was published by Beaming Books (2019) and has been named a Junior Library Guild Gold Standard selection.
+Ruth Goring’s picture book Isaiah and the Worry Pack, illustrated by Pamela C. Rice, released in November 2021 under the new imprint IVP Kids.
+Her author-illustrator debut, Picturing God, was published by Beaming Books (2019) and was named a Junior Library Guild Gold Standard selection.

 Her first picture book, Adriana’s Angels / Los ángeles de Adriana, was released in English and Spanish editions in 2017 by Sparkhouse Family (Augsburg Fortress).
 A Chicago Tribune article about Adriana’s Angels came out that same year; a Chicago Public Radio (Worldview) interview about Adriana’s Angels and a Colombia trip can be heard here.
 The Spanish edition won a silver Moonbeam award.